bigfix/developer.bigfix.com/site/reference/types/access-control-list.md

 # effective access mode for &lt;string&gt; of &lt;access control list&gt; : integer

-Returns an integer corresponding to the access mode for the trustee specified by &lt;string&lt; of the given access control list.Example: effective access mode for "Administrators" of dacls of security descriptors of system folder as hexadecimal - Returns a hex value corresponding to the access mode of the system folder for users logged in as Administrators.
+Returns an integer corresponding to the access mode for the trustee specified by &lt;string&gt; of the given access control list.Example: effective access mode for "Administrators" of dacls of security descriptors of system folder as hexadecimal - Returns a hex value corresponding to the access mode of the system folder for users logged in as Administrators.

 # effective access system security permission for &lt;security account&gt; of &lt;access control list&gt; : boolean